 How to Prepare an Outdoor Patio for Fall and Winter

-Here are six tips to preparing your patio for the next two seasons.
+Here are six tips for preparing your patio for the next two seasons.

 Perk up Your Container Gardens